 Creatine also has an effect of drawing water into the muscles, giving them a fuller look.
 This may or may not be desirable, depending if you want a lean, cut look or a more bulky look.

-Note that creatine Monohydrate (the basic form of creatine) has may cause stomach cramping and bloating for some users.
+Note that Creatine Monohydrate (the basic form of creatine) may cause stomach cramping and bloat for some users.

 Types of Creatine (and the Claims Made)

-As of 2016, there’s quite a few different creatine types to choose from.
+As of 2016, there are quite a few different Creatine types to choose from.